amirhkhalilian/spectral_deferred_correction/README.md

 # Spectral Deferred Correction for Non-stiff ODEs

 This project implements the **Spectral Deferred Correction (SDC)** method for solving non-stiff ordinary differential equations (ODEs).
-The method enhances the accuracy of low-order solvers using deferred corrections over Chebyshev nodes, achieving high-order accuracy in a computationally efficient manner.
+The method enhances the accuracy of low-order solvers using deferred corrections over Chebyshev nodes [DGR00], achieving high-order accuracy in a computationally efficient manner.

 ## 📘 Overview

 Traditional solvers like Runge-Kutta face stability or cost limitations at high orders.
-Spectral Deferred Correction (SDC), introduced in [Dutt, Greengard, Rokhlin 2000], is an iterative scheme that accelerates low-order methods through correction sweeps applied to the Picard integral formulation of the ODE using spectral integration on Chebyshev grids.
+Spectral Deferred Correction (SDC), introduced in [DGR00], is an iterative scheme that accelerates low-order methods through a correction sweep.
+The details and background are explained in sdc_method.pdf.

 This repo includes:
 - An implementation of the SDC method with **fixed and adaptive step-size**.
 - Utilities for **spectral integration** using Chebyshev polynomials and FFT.
 - Numerical experiments demonstrating convergence and accuracy.

-## 🧠 Key Features

-- Spectral integration using Chebyshev nodes and FFT.
-- Implementation of SDC for both fixed and adaptive step sizes.
-- Convergence control via Chebyshev coefficient decay and correction residuals.
-- Test problems including:
-  - A third-order linear ODE.
-  - Jacobi elliptic function system.

 ## 📈 Results